 Remember, your medical providers are there to help you.
 If you are experiencing urinary or fecal incontinence, pelvic or tailbone pain/pressure, we urge you to talk to your physician.
 At the Kaplan Center, we assess possible musculoskeletal and postural problems, as well as hormonal or dietary issues that may be contributing to symptoms.
 When appropriate, we also use biofeedback to help assess the health of the pelvic floor muscles.
 A typical course of treatment is likely to include physical therapy and may include modification to posture, diet, and physical exercise routines.

 Now that we’ve busted the myths about pelvic floor dysfunction, it’s up to you.
 Talk with your medical provider, and get on the path toward resolution.

-As a part of Kaplan’s free Community Health Lecture Series, physical therapist Jeanne Scheele explained the urological system (UG system) and the factors that influence bladder urgency & frequency, stress incontinence, and normal/abnormal behaviors of the UG system.
+Physical therapist and pelvic rehab specialist, Jeanne Scheele, explained the urological system (UG system) and the factors that influence bladder urgency & frequency, stress incontinence, and normal/abnormal behaviors of the UG system.
 Jeanne also discussed several ways to manage symptoms in order to regain control and lessen the stress and anxiety that incontinence issues cause for so many women.

 This article was originally published in June 2016.
 It was reviewed and updated in October 2023.